 Over the course of your work life, networking will be the single most effective method of advancing your career.
 While networking may not “get you a job,” it does play a role in many hiring decisions.
 Many job vacancies are never advertised, but instead filled through some form of personal or professional referrals.
 Employers prefer to hire candidates they have met, or those referred by a trusted source.

-Among Cornell graduates seeking a first position, personal contact has proven extremely important; for example, close to 20% of job seekers responding to a recent postgraduate activities survey found their jobs through networking.
+Among Cornell graduates seeking a first position, personal contact has proven extremely important; for example, more than 20% of job seekers responding to a recent postgraduate activities survey found their jobs through networking.
 Check out more in the Canvas Module on Networking, including tips on creating a positive and professional social media presence.

 What is Networking?